aspose-gis/Aspose.GIS-Products/gis/net/conversion/osm-to-shx/_index.md

 {{% blocks/products/pf/agp/content h2="How to Convert OSM to SHX Using C#" %}}

- In order to convert OSM to SHX, weвЂ™ll use [Aspose.GIS for .NET](https://products.aspose.com/gis/net) API which is a feature-rich, powerful and easy to use GIS API for C# platform.
+ In order to convert OSM to SHX, we’ll use
+ [Aspose.GIS for .NET](https://products.aspose.com/gis/net)
+ API which is a feature-rich, powerful and easy to use GIS API for C# platform.
 Open [NuGet](https://www.nuget.org/packages/aspose.gis)